overtomanu/sample-spring-data-jpa-hibernate-java-conf/README.md

 - Spring MVC conversational support - Can update multiple entity objects in multiple tabs in same session
 - Entity has UUID id field generated in JPA agnostic way.
 - Doesn't use any library from spring boot
-- Has integration tests for data repositories and unit tests for controllers
+- Has integration tests for data repositories using in memory db and unit tests for controllers